 - Park Lane Hotel in London This bitch is smack dab across the street from Buckingham Palace.
 It’s down the street from Hyde Park and near the theatre district that I sooooooooo want to check out.
 In fact, it’s within walking distance of Queen’s Theatre where you can see the stage version of Les Miserables.
 It also has a vegan menu in the hotel’s restaurant.
 It’s like a dream come true!!!
 Flights would be pricey ($800-$1100 per person) but I think the trip would be worth it.

-Due to the spending requirements, we weren’t supposed to finish this churn until October.
+Due to the spending requirements, we weren’t supposed to earn this reward until October.
 However, we finished early because we decided to take a last minute vacation to Mexico next month and we put ours and our friend’s vacations on one of our cards for convenience.
 (Of course, we paid the balance in full immediately and our friends paid us for their half!!!)
 Winning!

-The next card we are going to churn is the Barclaycard Arrival Card.
+The next card we are going to sign up for is the Barclaycard Arrival Card.
 I received a direct mailer advertising 40,000 bonus points after spending $1000 in the first three months.
 The 40,000 points can then be redeemed for $400 in travel with any airline.
-Greg and I will each do this churn and thus earn $400 off of each of our airline tickets to our destination.
+Greg and I can do this easily and earn $400 off of each of our airline tickets to our destination.
 If we choose to go to Aruba or Nassau, this is enough to pay for our flights in full!

 So, that’s it folks.
 That’s how I’m winning at credit card rewards.
 So, how about you?
-Have you churned credit cards for rewards?
-If so, what card are you churning right now?
+Have you ever signed up for credit cards for rewards?
+If so, what card are you working on right now?